swinslow/ll-explorer-py/docs/notes.md

 Note that this step needs to occur before converting whitespace, because it may often lead to multiple preceding and subsequent space characters becoming adjacent.

+For now, remove only those that are on their own line (with optional non-`\n` whitespace before or after).
+Removing separators mid-lines with other content causes conflicts with step 4(c) below (converting hyphen-like characters).

 FIXME consider whether this should be limited to repeating non-letter characters that are, e.g., on their own line; or surrounded on both sides by whitespace; etc. If removing only those on their own line, may want to process this step earlier, e.g. in Step 2 along with removing comment indicators.

 FIXME assume that "non-letter character" does _not_ include numbers, or periods (since "..." should not get removed).
 Will not remove repeating letters, numbers, or periods.